 - Best Practices, for programs and procedures.
 We’ve written several white papers and intend to write more.
 If you have something you’d like to share, please send it to us via the contact page.

 - PCs for People has developed a framework for managing their enterprise, from inventory of donation through recycling, donation/sale, and support.
 They are opening up their software for free to nonprofits and running it on their servers, lifting much of the management burden off those organizations.
+They also provide PCs and internet service for low-income individuals

 - A set of manuals from iFixit on a Wiki page describing many aspects of running a refurbishing program, including: Computer Triage, Hard Drive Wiping, Loading Software, and Obtaining Donations, and Working with Laptops